Air France: Formation and early years

-On 26 June 1945 all of France's air transport companies were nationalised.
+During World War II, Air France moved its operations to Casablanca, Morocco.
+On 26 June 1945, all of France's air transport companies were nationalised.
 On 29 December 1945, a decree of the French Government granted Air France the management of the entire French air transport network.
 Air France appointed its first flight attendants in 1946.
 The same year the airline opened its first air terminal at Les Invalides in central Paris.
 It was linked to Paris Le Bourget Airport, Air France's first operations and engineering base, by coach.
 At that time the network covered 160,000 km, claimed to be the longest in the world.
 Société Nationale Air France was set up on 1 January 1946.

 European schedules were initially operated by a fleet of Douglas DC-3 aircraft.
 On 1 July 1946, Air France started direct flights between Paris and New York via refuelling stops at Shannon and Gander.
 Douglas DC-4 piston-engine airliners covered the route in just under 20 hours.
-In September 1947 Air France's network stretched east from New York, Fort de France and Buenos Aires to Shanghai.
+In September 1947, Air France's network stretched east from New York, Fort de France and Buenos Aires to Shanghai.

-By 1948 Air France operated 130 aircraft, one of the largest fleets in the world.
-Between 1947 and 1965 the airline operated Lockheed Constellations on passenger and cargo services worldwide.
+By 1948, Air France operated 130 aircraft, one of the largest fleets in the world.
+Between 1947 and 1965, the airline operated Lockheed Constellations on passenger and cargo services worldwide.
 In 1946 and 1948, respectively, the French government authorised the creation of two private airlines: Transports Aériens Internationaux – later Transports Aériens Intercontinentaux – (TAI) and SATI.
-In 1949 the latter became part of Union Aéromaritime de Transport (UAT), a private French international airline.
+In 1949, the latter became part of Union Aéromaritime de Transport (UAT), a private French international airline.

 Compagnie Nationale Air France was created by act of parliament on 16 June 1948.
 Initially, the government held 70%.
 In subsequent years the French state's direct and indirect shareholdings reached almost 100%.
 In mid-2002 the state held 54%.

-On 4 August 1948 Max Hymans was appointed the president.
+On 4 August 1948, Max Hymans was appointed the president.
 During his 13-year tenure he would implement modernisation practices centred on the introduction of jet aircraft.
 In 1949 the company became a co-founder of Société Internationale de Télécommunications Aéronautiques (SITA), an airline telecommunications services company.